jeffreysorgen/golf-club-sensors/activity.md

 ## Enabling BLE

 #### Description
 Before we can get it to chirp in response to a good or bad swing, the smartphone needs to pair up with the Arduino BLE Sense.
 We should be able to see on my Android whatever information we've already sent to the serial monitor.
 To do this, Nordic has an app we can download from Google Play called _nRF Connect_.
 Let's go through the process of getting that started right here.

 ### Try the BLE example sketch
 I found -[_**this video**_](https://youtu.be/2q_tA8v5l1Y)- from _Robocraze_ to be helpful,
 and copied the code from its [**accompanying GitHub repository**](https://github.com/Robocraze/Nano-33-BLE-Examples/blob/43fbe5b3155493d3056e85d7402c54e05c84f133/environment_sensor_ble/environment_sensor_ble.ino).
 This example reads information from the sensors and then simply displays it in the phone app.
-Upload the sketch to the device... _**And it works exactly as it does in that video.**_ But there is a [*__caveat__*](#caveat) which I discovered for this example.
+Upload the sketch to the device... _**And it works exactly as it does in that video.**_
+_But there is a [**caveat**](#caveat) which I discovered for this example._
+We'll refer to this _RoboCraze_ code for reference in the future if we need to.

 #### To do this:
 1. Download _nRF Connect_ from **Google Play** (also available for iOS)
 2. Find the `environment_sensor_ble.ino` file from the _Robocraze_ repository and copy it locally.